zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### messages.tools.transferFrom `String`

-Defines the text of the **To Left** button that is located in the toolbar of the ListBox.
+Defines the text of the **Transfer From** button that is located in the toolbar of the ListBox.

 #### Example